 Remarkable as it might sound, until about ten years ago, there was no such thing as street art in Havana.
 Actually, that’s not strictly true.
 There have long been images painted on the walls of Cuba’s capital, images that reflected the changing times – from the faded capitalist advertising of the 50s, to the later political slogans calling Habaneros to continue the Cuban revolution.
 But there wasn’t any street art in the sense that we know it.
 No ‘proper’ graffiti, no pieces, no intricate tags.

 In the past few years, however, pieces have begun to appear on walls across the city, which in itself signifies the changes afoot in Cuba.
 There is now a small but growing community of dedicated artists working to create an alternative to the artless political sloganeering of the past.

 Their work is slowly becoming more and more accepted, but each piece you see still represents a hustle.
 Materials are hard to come by.
 Spray paint is rarely sold in Havana, and as such the majority of their work is done with regular paint.
 And for all that it’s increasingly visible, the work these artists do is still technically illegal.

 Two of the best (and best-known) artists go by the monikers 2+2=5 and Mr. MYL.
-The pair work independently, but have both worked with international artists in the past, and recently collaborated on a collection for Havana’s first streetwear brand, Dirty Havana Apparel.
+The pair work independently, but have both worked with international artists in the past, and recently collaborated on a collection for Havana’s first streetwear brand, Centro Apparel.
 Ahead of the launch, they sat down with us to talk about the scene, their inspirations, and what would happen if they got caught.

 For a long time, fear held us back when it came to street art in Havana.
 We have delayed development in terms of our underground culture.
 For example, skate culture only came in the 2000s, and rock in the 1990s.
 But whereas other cultural scenes give you fame and recognition, street art doesn’t, so it’s been less popular as a result.